-In early November 1855, Livingstone travelled down the Zambezi River to see for himself the area the natives called “smoke that thunders.”
+In early November 1855, Livingstone travelled down the Zambezi River to see the area that the natives called “smoke that thunders,” for himself.
 Approaching the spot in canoes, the party could see the columns of spray and hear the thunderous roar of water miles away from the falls:

 Our itineraries are custom designed according to what the visitor is most interested in seeing, but the emphasis is almost always on the pristine wilderness, great wildlife viewing and exclusivity.

 - Boat Safaris

 - Game Drive

 - Helicopter Flights